-The Neurolunch is a presentation of the work a student has done in their rotations or thesis research.
-A 10-minute neurolunch talk is given to the IPN after every rotation and a 45-minute talk is given once a year thereafter on the student's thesis research.
-Neurolunch provides students the opportunity to learn the elements of preparing and presenting a seminar.
+The Student Seminar is a presentation of the work a student has done in their rotations or thesis research.
+A 10-15 minute talk is given to the IPN after every rotation and a 45-minute seminar is given once a year thereafter on the student's thesis research.
+This series of talks provides students the opportunity to learn the elements of preparing and presenting a seminar.

 Most, if not all, of the talk can be focused around the goals of the rotation, the significance and rationale for these goals, and the experimental approaches used to begin to achieve these goals.
 There is no expectation that substantial new data will be generated during the rotation.
 If new data have been generated, the presentation of these data will be most welcome (but not required!).
 A rough guide for a 10-15 minute talk might be to present 3-9 slides.
 A template is provided here.

-In their annual Neurolunch, students are expected to present their thesis research to the program.
+In their annual Student Seminar, students are expected to present their thesis research to the program.
 This talk should be roughly 45 minutes and give an outline of their project, including background, rationale, methods, data collected so far, conclusions, and future directions.
-It gives students the opportunity to learn the elements of preparing and presenting a seminar and it gives the program the opportunity to keep up to date on research being performed in the IPN.
+We also ask students to highlight scientific rigor in all presentations.
+This seminar series gives students the opportunity to learn the elements of preparing and presenting a seminar and the program the opportunity to keep up to date on research being performed in the IPN.

 Recommended organization of talks.